Mamelodi Sundowns’ Slow Start: What’s Behind Their Early Season Struggles

 He pointed to residual fatigue from the FIFA Club World Cup as a key contributor, noting that players had limited time to fully recover before the domestic season began.

-In addition, player injuries like that of Themba Zwane and the club have lost their talisman Lucas Ribeiro, who had an excellent FIFA Club World Cup.
+In addition, player injuries, including that of Themba Zwane, and the loss of talisman Lucas, who had an excellent FIFA Club World Cup.

 Read also

-"Themba Zwane got injured in the game against Magesi.
+"Themba Zwane was injured in the game against Magesi.
 He could be out for another long period.
-That will definitely be another huge problem for Masandawana.
+This will certainly pose another significant challenge for Masandawana.
 You know, they also lost Lucas Ribeiro.
-The case is still with FIFA, but Ribeiro wanted out, and he is gone.
-That has affected morale in the camp as well."
+Although the case is still with FIFA, Ribeiro expressed his desire to leave, and he has since departed."

 Bafana also noted that the pressure of maintaining success after eight consecutive Premiership titles, coupled with the early exit from the MTN8, which was won by Orlando Pirates last Saturday, 13 September, added to the challenges Sundowns face.